- This story is regularly updated for relevance. Last updated: Aug. 3, 2021

-“You don’t know ahead of time how you’re going to react,” said Dr. Karen Duus, an immunologist at Touro University in California, said.
+“You don’t know ahead of time how you’re going to react [if you get infected with COVID],” said Dr. Karen Duus, an immunologist at Touro University in California, said.
 “You also don’t know how well your immune system is going to process all of that information from the virus and generate a memory response.”

 Those who’ve had both a bout of COVID-19 and their vaccine may be permanently protected from both the virus and its variants, however.
 A separate study suggests that cells in the bone marrow of recovered and vaccinated patients retain a memory of the virus, and they can pump out antibodies against COVID-19 for at least 12 months but perhaps up to a lifetime.